-We encourage manuscript submission to “Notes on Number Theory and Discrete Mathematics” by email: email@example.com .
-Please send your manuscript in PDF format, formatted according to the Journal requirements and templates (see below), and accompanied by a cover letter with a signed declaration of originality and authorship.
+We encourage manuscript submission to “Notes on Number Theory and Discrete Mathematics” by email: firstname.lastname@example.org .
+Please send your manuscript in PDF format, no more than 20 pages long, formatted according to the Journal requirements and templates (see below), and accompanied by a cover letter with a signed declaration of originality and authorship.

 In response, the Journal’s technical editor will notify you about your submission’s ID number.
 Please refer to this number in future correspondence.